There was an error with your log in

 You’ll meet your guide in the morning of Day 1.
 Please note that you will need to fly into Japan at least a day before your tour starts.

-• Medical and travel protection is mandatory on this adventure.
-To make your booking and traveling experience as carefree as possible, simply choose Redpoint—the official 57hours insurance partner!
+• Insurance is mandatory for this tour.
+To make your booking and traveling experience as carefree as possible, you’ll be offered to simply insure your trip with Redpoint at checkout.

 • Deposits